emory-libraries/eulxml/README.rst

 Developer notes
 ---------------

-As of version 1.1, eulxml provides an `XML catalog <http://lxml.de/resolvers.html#xml-catalogs`_ for loading schemas referenced by included XmlObject instances.
+As of version 1.1, eulxml provides an `XML catalog <http://lxml.de/resolvers.html#xml-catalogs>`_ for loading schemas referenced by included XmlObject instances. `Requests <https://github.com/kennethreitz/requests>`_ is required for downloading schemas, but it is not a dependency of eulxml.
 The catalog and schemas will be included in distributed releases, but if you want to use the catalog when installing directly from GitHub you can use a normal pip install and then run::